 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Durham University reported total carbon emissions of approximately 25,248,000 kg CO2e.
-This figure includes Scope 1 emissions of about 12,802,000 kg CO2e, Scope 2 emissions from purchased electricity at approximately 8,156,000 kg CO2e, and Scope 3 emissions, which encompass business travel at about 4,149,000 kg CO2e and waste generated in operations at around 142,000 kg CO2e.
-Comparatively, in 2023, the university's total emissions were about 24,040,000 kg CO2e, with Scope 1 emissions at approximately 13,286,000 kg CO2e, Scope 2 emissions at about 7,997,000 kg CO2e, and Scope 3 emissions including business travel at around 2,577,000 kg CO2e and waste at approximately 182,000 kg CO2e.
-This indicates a slight increase in total emissions from 2023 to 2024.
-Durham University has set ambitious climate commitments, aiming for a 100% reduction in Scope 2 electricity use by the 2034/35 academic year, and a 67% reduction in Scope 1 emissions (including gas, fleet, fuel, and F-gas) by the same year.
-Furthermore, the university's Net Zero ambition targets achieving Net Zero emissions on campus by 2035, alongside a commitment to Biodiversity Net Gain by 2032.
-To align with the Paris Agreement, Durham aims for a 46% reduction in emissions by 2030.
-These initiatives reflect Durham University's commitment to sustainability and its proactive approach to addressing climate change, ensuring that it contributes positively to global efforts in reducing greenhouse gas emissions.
+This figure includes Scope 1 emissions of about 12,802,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of around 8,156,000 kg CO2e from purchased electricity.
+Additionally, Scope 3 emissions totalled approximately 4,291,000 kg CO2e, with significant contributions from business travel.
+Durham University has set ambitious climate commitments, aiming for a 100% reduction in Scope 2 electricity use by the 2034/35 academic year.
+For Scope 1 emissions, the university targets a 67% reduction by the same year.
+Furthermore, the university's Net Zero ambition includes achieving this goal by 2035, alongside a commitment to Biodiversity Net Gain by 2032.
+These targets align with the Science Based Targets initiative (SBTi) and the Paris Agreement, aiming for a 46% reduction in emissions by 2030.
+Overall, Durham University is actively working towards significant emissions reductions, demonstrating a strong commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents